Bonus, Texas: History

 Bonus began in the mid-1890s.
-The construction of the Cane Belt Railroad ended at the a Wharton County plantation site owned by W. L. Dunovant and William Thomas Eldridge, who were among the people who chartered the railroad.
-In 1896 the community applied for a post office and requested the name "Alamo."
+The construction of the Cane Belt Railroad ended at the Wharton County plantation site owned by W. L. Dunovant and William Thomas Eldridge, who were among the people who chartered the railroad.
+In 1896, the community applied for a post office and requested the name "Alamo."
 That name was not approved.
 The Handbook of Texas states that Bonus became the name "reportedly" since the owners of the railroad were promised a bonus if they built into the area.
 The Bonus post office opened in 1896.
 Dunovant and Eldridge brought African American families to grow cotton, corn, rice, and sugar cane.
-In its early history Bonus had relatively few White American residents.
+In its early history, Bonus had relatively few White American residents.
 The Dunovant-Eldridge partnership included land in various communities, including Bonus.
-In the early 1900s a prison camp opened in Bonus, and prisoners worked the land and performed agricultural jobs while under contract.
-In 1901 the partnership ended and Eldridge took the Bonus plantation while Dunovant took another plantation.
-In 1902 Eldridge shot Dunovant to death.
+In the early 1900s, a prison camp opened in Bonus, and prisoners worked the land and performed agricultural jobs while under contract.
+In 1901, the partnership ended and Eldridge took the Bonus plantation while Dunovant took another plantation.
+In 1902, Eldridge shot Dunovant to death.

-In 1936 Bonus had fifty residents and two residents.
-Throughout its history the community received a low volume of mail.
-The post office was discontinued three times before the final closing in 1940; since then residents received mail in Eagle Lake and Egypt.
-In 1940 the Eldridge to Bonus rail link ended.
+In 1936, Bonus had fifty residents and two businesses.
+Throughout its history, the community received a low volume of mail.
+The post office was discontinued three times before the final closing in 1940; thereafter, residents received mail in Eagle Lake and Egypt.
+In 1940, the Eldridge to Bonus rail link ended.
 The rail bed became a county road.
-In the 1980s the community had 42 residents and no reported businesses.
-In 1992 the Cane Belt service ended.
+In the 1980s, the community had 42 residents and no reported businesses.
+In 1992, the Cane Belt service ended.
 This led to the removal of the gravel bed, ties, and tracks.
-In 2000 Bonus had 42 residents.
+In 2000, Bonus had 42 residents.

 Education

 East Bernard Independent School District (EBISD) serves Bonus.

-In 1905 a segregated school for African-Americans had one teacher and 57 students.
+In 1905, a segregated school for African-Americans had one teacher and 57 students.
 The Bonus School merged with the Nedra School, a small segregated school for Blacks east of Bonus, to form the Bonus-Nedra School.
-In 1926 the school district had four schools with a combined total of four teachers, 75 White American students, and 110 Black students.
-In 1958 the district combined with the Hungerford Independent School District.
-In 1973 EBISD took the land.
+In 1926, the school district had four schools with a combined total of four teachers, 75 White American students, and 110 Black students.
+In 1958, the district combined with the Hungerford Independent School District.
+In 1973, EBISD took the land.